jeffbski/digest-stream/README.md

 Since this uses the node.js crypto package, refer to http://nodejs.org/api/crypto.html for the specific options available.

- - `digestStream(algorithm, [inputEncoding,] digestEncoding, listenerFn)` - constructs a new stream instance, the listenerFn will be called prior to the `end` event being emitted. `inputEncoding` is optional and defaults to `binary` if not provided.
+ - `digestStream(algorithm, [inputEncoding,] digestEncoding, [options], listenerFn)` - constructs a new stream instance, the listenerFn will be called prior to the `end` event being emitted. `inputEncoding` is optional and defaults to `binary` if not provided.
+ - `options` - optional streams options
  - `listenerFn` function signature is `fn(digest, dataLength)` - `digest` is the digest for the stream data in the digest encoding format specified when instance was created. `dataLength` is the length of the data in the stream (provided for convenience).

 ```javascript